Steffan Tubbs

+In April 2025, Tubbs was quoted as a spokesman for the Drug Enforcement Administration's Rocky Mountain Division.

 He is the author of two books:

 ▪ "They Said.
 They Said." - which examines the 2019 death of Kate Rafferty Petrocco in Adams County, Colorado.

 ▪"Life, Liberty & Resilience" - a look at a segregated World War II veteran from rural Mississippi.

 The documentary film "Life, Liberty & Resilience" won the San Luis Obispo International Film Festival's Audience Choice Award in March 2014.
 The film was also shown at the Boston Film Festival, St. Louis Film Festival, Tupelo Film Festival, Black Hills Film Festival, the Unspoken Film Festival and the Crossroads Film Festival.

 Tubbs' documentary films released through Mountain Time Media include: